bitzhangcy/Deep-Learning-Based-Anomaly-Detection/README.md

    *Ane Blázquez-García, Angel Conde, Usue Mori, Jose A. Lozano.*

-1. **A comprehensive survey on graph anomaly detection with deep learning.** IEEE Transactions on Knowledge and Data Engineering, 2021. [paper](https://ieeexplore.ieee.org/document/9565320)
+1. **A comprehensive survey on graph anomaly detection with deep learning.** TKDE, 2021. [paper](https://ieeexplore.ieee.org/document/9565320)

    *Ma, Xiaoxiao and Wu, Jia and Xue, Shan and Yang, Jian and Zhou, Chuan and Sheng, Quan Z. and Xiong, Hui, and Akoglu, Leman.*